Icinga/icinga-powershell-framework/doc/900-Developer-Guide/00-General.md

 ### Publish/Update Components

-Once you have started to write your own code, you can use the Cmdlet `Publish-IcingaForWindowsComponent` to update the `NestedModules` attribute inside the `.psd1` file automatically, including the documentation in case the module is of type plugin.
+Once you have started to write your own code, you can use the Cmdlet `Publish-IcingaForWindowsComponent` to compile and add requires functions for the calls, including the documentation in case the module is of type plugin.

 In addition, you ca create a `.zip` file for this module which can be integrated directly into the [Repository Manager](../120-Repository-Manager/01-Add-Repositories.md).
 By default, created `.zip` files will be created in your home folder, the path can how ever be changed while executing the command.